rainavyas/SentAttackNMT/README.md

 The following types of adversarial attacks are considered:

-- a simple concatenation attack (where a sequence of N words is appended to the end of the input sequence).
+- an importance based synonym substitution attack (where N words are substituted).

 # Requirements